-I had the privilege of being joined by Dr. Heather Brown, a renowned psychotherapist, and coach who specializes in compassionate commu...
+I had the privilege of being joined by Dr. Heather Browne, a renowned psychotherapist, and coach who specializes in compassionate commu...

 In this episode, we delve into the essential topic of communication and explore its significance in relationships.

-I had the privilege of being joined by Dr. Heather Brown, a renowned psychotherapist, and coach who specializes in compassionate communication.
+I had the privilege of being joined by Dr. Heather Browne, a renowned psychotherapist, and coach who specializes in compassionate communication.